FORAGE AND GASTRIC ULCERS

 Download the Nutritional Paper PDFDOWNLOAD PAPER

 Forage contains all of the essential nutrients required by horses: water, energy, protein, vitamins and minerals.
 Grain concentrates and supplements should only be fed to compliment the forage being offered.
 If high quality forage is being fed, most horses only require a low intake vitamin and mineral pellet (ration balancer pellet).
-Feeding Standlee Premium Western Forage® products (bagged and baled forage) will boost the quality, consistency and nutrient profile of marginal quality hay.
+Feeding Standlee Premium Products (bagged and baled forage) will boost the quality, consistency and nutrient profile of marginal quality hay.
 This will help horses satisfy their nutrient requirements and decrease the amount of grain that must be fed, therefore decrease the horses risk for developing gastric ulcers.

 Other research groups have focused on the type of forage fed to horses and its effect of ulcer formation and severity.
 Providing good-quality alfalfa or alfalfa-mix forage can help buffer stomach contents and reduce gastric acidity.
 Alfalfa forage has been shown to buffer gastric contents and decrease gastric ulcer severity in horses housed in stalls and exercising.
 2,3